NHSDigital/validated-relationships-service-api/DEVELOPMENT_GUIDE.md

 This documentation is intended for developers to develop the schema, sandbox and proxies.
 It may be used by developers working within the NHS Digital organisation and outside contributors.

 > [!WARNING]
-> Some of the documentation and links are specific to the maintainers of this repository and are only available to NHS England staff.
+> Some of the documentation and links in this file are specific to the maintainers of this repository and are only available to NHS England staff.

 ## Table of Contents